Devfusion009/Devfusion009/README.md

 ---

-## 📈 Notable Projects

-- 🤖 **ResumeAI** — AI-powered resume builder deployed on AWS with Docker
-- 📄 **OpenPaper** — AI document generation with WhatsApp + Payments (Germany client)
-- 🏢 **Multi-Tenant SaaS Platform** — Enterprise-grade, built for scale
-- 📊 **Cement Industry Dashboard** — Real-time analytics platform with contract delivery
-- 🏥 **GE Healthcare Camera Platform** — Medical-grade live streaming at 90%+ test coverage

----

-<div align="center">
-  <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=120&section=footer&text=Let's+Build+Something+Amazing&fontSize=24&fontAlignY=65&desc=Open+to+freelance+%7C+SaaS+collab+%7C+enterprise+contracts&descAlignY=50&descAlign=center&fontColor=ffffff" />
-</div>

----

 ### 💡 My Philosophy

 > *"Don't just ship features — ship confidence.
 Every line of code is a promise to the user that it will work."*

 > *"The best time to write clean code was at the start.
 The second best time is now."*

+---

+<div align="center">
+  <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=120&section=footer&text=Let's+Build+Something+Amazing&fontSize=24&fontAlignY=65&desc=Open+to+freelance+%7C+SaaS+collab+%7C+enterprise+contracts&descAlignY=50&descAlign=center&fontColor=ffffff" />
+</div>